-Style No. 1 Style No. 2 Fountain illustrations from the circa 1877 Tufts trade catalog water, geysers have an analogous "air-supply container" that is steadily heated by geothermal energy.
+Style No. 1 Style No. 2 Fountain illustrations from the circa 1877 Tufts trade catalog fountain's tube-like frame, out the nozzle as a spray, and then down through the frame from a drain hole in the basin to the lower globe.
+Rotating the globes restarts the fountain.
+Tufts' instructions state explicitly that the fountain must be filled by pouring water into the glass basin.
+This is because the fountain's motive power comes from air pressure generated by the weight of the water held in the basin.
+Geysers operate via this mechanism.
+While the fountain requires that the air supply container be manually emptied of water, geysers have an analogous "air-supply container" that is steadily heated by geothermal energy.
 When the water level in the air-supply container becomes too high, the geothermal heat causes the water to boil off and therefore naturally empties the container of water and replaces it with water vapor instead of air.